-You are cordially invited to attend a special meeting of stockholders of US SEARCH.com Inc. to be held at 5401 Beethoven Street, Los Angeles, California 90066 on June 5, 2003 at 9:00 a.m. local time.
+You are cordially invited to attend a special meeting of stockholders of US SEARCH.com Inc. to be held at 5401 Beethoven Street, Los Angeles, California 90066 on May 30, 2003 at 9:00 a.m. local time.

 At the special meeting, US SEARCH will ask you to vote to approve a merger agreement among US SEARCH.com Inc., The First American Corporation and First Advantage Corporation, pursuant to which First Advantage, a newly formed holding company, will acquire US SEARCH and six operating subsidiaries of First American that currently comprise its First American Screening Technologies (FAST) division.
 The FAST division provides motor vehicle reports, tenant screening, employee background screening and occupational health services.
 In connection with First Advantage's acquisition of US SEARCH, each outstanding share of US SEARCH common stock will be converted into the right to receive 0.04 of a share of First Advantage Class A common stock.
 First American will receive shares of First Advantage Class B common stock.
 The series of transactions contemplated by the merger agreement will result in US SEARCH stockholders owning approximately 20% of the shares of capital stock of First Advantage and First American owning the remaining 80%, with First American controlling approximately 98% of the voting power of First Advantage.
 The market value of the First Advantage Class A common stock to be received by US SEARCH stockholders is not known because there is no existing public market for such stock.
 In determining the relative ownership split between US SEARCH stockholders on the one hand and First American on the other with respect to the shares of First Advantage common stock to be issued in the mergers, US SEARCH evaluated the relative contributions that each of US SEARCH and the FAST division would make to the combined company on the basis of projected financial information and multiples of such projections, and First American made a similar evaluation on the basis of historical and projected financial information and multiples of such projections.
+See "SUMMARY" on page 8 and "THE MERGERS-Background of the Mergers" on pages 30-36.
 First Advantage has applied to list the Class A common shares on the Nasdaq National Market under the symbol "FADV."
-US SEARCH common stock currently is listed on the Nasdaq Nati
+US SEARCH common stock currently is listed on the Nasdaq National Market under the symbol "SRCH."
+On , 2003, the closing price of one share of US SEARCH common stock was